Generic Name: Linagliptin and Metformin Extended-Release Tablets (lin a GLIP tin & met FOR min)

 - Signs of a pancreas problem (pancreatitis) like very bad stomach pain, very bad back pain, or very bad upset stomach or throwing up.

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when Jentadueto XR (linagliptin and metformin extended-release tablets) is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when Jentadueto XR (linagliptin and metformin extended-release tablets) is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

 - It is common to have stomach problems like upset stomach, throwing up, or diarrhea when you start taking Jentadueto XR (linagliptin and metformin extended-release tablets).
 If you have stomach problems later during treatment, call your doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).